Olivier salad: Southern Europe

 In Greece, it can be found on almost any restaurant's menu and is called ρώσικη σαλάτα rossiki salata; it usually contains no meat.
 Ensaladilla rusa is widely consumed in Spain and it is served as a tapa in many bars.
 It typically consists of minced boiled potato, minced boiled carrots, canned tuna, minced boiled eggs, peas, and mayonnaise.
-In Italy, insalata russa has the same ingredients.
+In Italy insalata russa more often has only vegetables (carrots, peas and potatoes) and mayonnaise.
 A similar version is also popular in Portugal, where it is called salada russa.
 It is usually served either as a standalone dish or as a garnish to fish dishes, particularly fish fillets.